Wisconsin OWI/DUI defense

 How long does a 2nd-offense OWI stay on my record in Wisconsin?

-Forever, for driver-record and priors-counting purposes.
-Wisconsin does not expunge OWI convictions regardless of age at offense or time elapsed.
-The conviction remains on your DOT driving record permanently under Wis.
-Stat. §343.23, counts as a prior under §343.307 for any future OWI (10-year window for charging at the 2nd tier; back to January 1, 1989 at 3rd-and-above), and appears on CCAP and standard criminal background checks indefinitely.
+For driver-record and prior-counting purposes, a 2nd OWI has long-term consequences.
+Wisconsin expungement under § 973.015 does not apply to OWI convictions.
+The conviction appears on DOT records, counts as a prior under §343.307 for future OWI charging (10-year window for the 2nd tier; back to January 1, 1989 at 3rd-and-above), and can appear on CCAP and background checks.
 This is why a reduction to reckless driving, when defensible, is worth fighting for even if the raw sentencing outcome looks similar.

 Your defense team